 Don’t Forget Your Rain Gear!

 When I go to rainy environments, here’s what I take with me to stay dry and happy!

 The good thing about the rain and overcast is that it’s fabulous for photography; making every image ooze with drama.

-The weather seems to change ever few minutes, but no matter how cold it got, Daniel was always happy in his shorts and a wool sweater – he never even seemed phased from the cold – while the rest of us were in layers and a down coats!
+The weather seems to change every few minutes, but no matter how cold it got, Daniel was always happy in his shorts and a wool sweater – he never even seemed phased from the cold – while the rest of us were in layers and down coats!

 Captain Dan pointed out wildlife, took you right up next to waterfalls, and we even got off and hiked to the Big Cedar tree.

 The fjords rising out of the water were just as beautiful as anything I’ve seen in New Zealand or Norway.
 And we never saw another boat the whole day.
-It could be Canada’s best kept secret.
+It could be British Columbia’s best-kept secret.

 4. Visit the Abandoned Tallheo Cannery and Guesthouse

 Looking for a cool, unique place to stay while in the Bella Coola Valley – how about an old abandoned cannery only reachable by boat?